Cjaker/zerobot-docs/docs/cavebot/interface/waypoint_types.md

 **Goto** -> jumps to some waypoint by its name (remember the Label?
 That’s why). **To edit the waypoint, just double-click on it**

 **Script** -> executes script upon activating this type of waypoint. **To edit the waypoint, just double-click on it**

+**Door** -> opens or closes a door at the waypoint's position

+**Sell Loot** -> sells the loot near the waypoint's position.
+To configure the items that will be sold, click on the \"Settings\" button in the CaveBot Options window and configure the Sell List (read the tip next to it)

+**Hur Up** -> uses the exani hur "up" spell at the waypoint's position

+**Hur Down** -> uses the exani hur "down" spell at the waypoint's position

+**Refill** -> "refills" at the waypoint's position.
+To configure the items that will be bought, click on the \"Settings\" button in the CaveBot Options window and configure the Refill List (read the tip next to it)